 The Green Garage is a shared workspace for socially and environmentally conscious small businesses and nonprofits, as well as a demonstration center for sustainability principles in an urban setting.
 We’re a triple bottom line business, meaning that we make decisions based on three main considerations: environmental stewardship, community wellbeing, and economic resilience.

 We operate out of a sustainably rehabilitated 1921 auto showroom in the Cass Corridor neighborhood of Midtown Detroit.
-We opened for business in Fall 2011, and in the decade since, we’ve grown into a diverse and caring community of nearly 50 different companies.
+We opened for business in Fall 2011, and in the decade since, we’ve grown into a diverse and thriving community of nearly 50 different companies.
 The members of our coworking community work in a wide variety of industries, and represent varying ages, ethnicities, and backgrounds, but we all come together around the goals of helping each other grow and succeed while caring for the Earth and our city of Detroit.
+Read below to learn all about us and our sister businesses, located just down the street from us.
+To read coverage of the Green Garage in the news media, see our Media Mentions page.

 HOW WE GOT STARTED